pegasystems/docker-pega-web-ready/README.md

 INITIAL_HEAP 	| Specify the initial size (`Xms`) of the java heap. | `2048m`
 MAX_HEAP 		| Specify the maximum size (`Xmx`) of the java heap. | `4096m`
 HEAP_DUMP_PATH 	| Specify a location for a heap dump using `XX:HeapDumpPath` | `/heapdumps`
+WEB_XML_SNIPPET           | Specify additional text to be inserted before the closing tag of web.xml.
+This can be used to add JMS Resource References. |

 ### Cassandra settings